Assessing Relational Quantum Mechanics: Assessment of Relational Quantum Mechanics

 The lesson derived from all this is that, what RQM provides, is not the collection of all properties relative to all systems (such collection is assumed not to make sense), but one self-consistent description per system.
 Yet, systems can interact, and any system can be observed by another system.
 This, as stated in \cite{Rov07}, implies that any two observers can in fact communicate and, moreover, that either account of such interaction is guaranteed to be self-consistent.
 Inconsistencies arise only if one insists on an absolute state of affairs, obtained by juxtaposing descriptions relative to different observers.
 They conclude that RQM is the stipulation that this self-consistent, individual descriptions, is all one can talk about and, more importantly, that this is enough ``for describing nature and our own possibility of exchanging information about nature (hence circumventing solipsism)'' \cite{Rov07}.
 We, on the other hand, are not so sure about this last conclusion.

-Consider, again, an EPR scenario, and suppose that the experiment is conducted as follows. $A$ and $B$ receive a particle each and they measure them along the same axis, at space-like separation from each other.
-Suppose, moreover, that, in accordance with the possibilities allowed by RQM, they both obtain spin-up.
-After performing such a measurement, both of them travel to the mid-point between their labs and, at the same time, announce their results.
-What would then happen?
+The point is that, in all scenarios considered above, there is an asymmetry between the observers involved, (e.g., $P$ is outside and measures after $O$; $A$ goes and measures $B$'s particle, and not the other way around), which is exploited to (allegedly) avoid trouble.
+However, when such an asymmetry is removed, the problems with the proposal become clear.
+To see this, consider again an EPR scenario, and suppose that an experiment is conducted as follows: \begin{enumerate} \item $A$ and $B$ receive a particle each and they measure it along the same axis, at space-like separation from each other; suppose that, in accordance with the possibilities allowed by RQM, they both obtain spin-up. \item After performing such a measurement, both of them travel to the mid-point between their labs and, at the same time, announce their results. \end{enumerate}